la2050/archive/_projects/2016/save-spaces-for-healthy-places.md

   - Publicity/awareness
   - 'Community outreach '
   - Network/relationship support
+project_description: >-
+  Save Spaces for Healthy Places prepares residents to use their influential voices to ensure policies and land-use plans reflect the actual needs of their community by: 1) learning about the community planning process and how it can be influenced; 2) learning to frame their message so their voices can matter;
+  3) understanding the linkage between lack of community resources and health;
+  and 4) connecting them to civic engagement through their Neighborhood Councils and other pathways to activism.
 project_impact: >-
   ["Government responsiveness to residents’ needs","Participation in neighborhood councils","Rates of volunteerism"]